 Most academic and administrative buildings on campus are open to students, staff, and faculty during normal business hours via LuteCard access.
 Some buildings are equipped with LuteCard access for after-hours use.
 This list is strictly controlled and maintained.
-Buildings such as the Mortvedt Library and the Anderson University Center may have public access hours.
+Buildings such as the Anderson University Center, Hauge Administration Building, and Mortvedt Library may have public access hours.
 Other buildings may be open to the public for a specific event, concert, lecture, etc. Pacific Lutheran University is a private institution and reserves the right to deny access to the campus and its facilities.